-The panel received a presentation on the digital inclusion programme which had a focus on the digital needs and barriers for residents and organisations across North East Lincolnshire.
+The panel received a presentation on the digital inclusion programme which has a focus on the digital needs and barriers of residents and organisations across North East Lincolnshire.

-A member suggested using the learning representatives from the unions to support staff and they could help with the provision of pop up learning centres to get people digitally onboard.
-Ms Isaacs agreed that the learning representatives were a valuable resource and would be involved in a workforce development activity.
-A slight reservation was expressed around ensuring that the relevant safeguarding was in place where members of the public could be supported to access computers.
+A member suggested using the learning reps from the unions to support staff and could help set pop up learning centres to get people digitally onboard.
+Ms Isaacs agreed that the learning reps were a valuable resource and would be involved in a workforce development activity.
+A slight reservation was expressed around ensuring that the relevant safeguarding was in place where members of the public could supported to access computers.